Are you trying to figure out how to make sense of all the aspects of applying and auditioning at several music schools? We feel your pain!

 Once you decide which schools you’re interested in, prioritize them according to your own criteria.
-Then create a list of application, pre-screen, and audition requirements and deadlines for each school or use Katherine Pukinskis’ handy Music School Application Table (see right column) to track all the information.
+Then create a list of application, pre-screen and audition requirements and deadlines for each school.
+Use this handy Music School Application Table or create your own spreadsheet to track all the information.
 Otherwise it’s easy to miss, assume or confuse any number of key components of the application/audition process.

 You may find that it’s not humanly possible to prepare for all the auditions because of school, homework, exams and other commitments you would have to miss.
 You may not have the finances to get to all of your auditions.
 You may also discover that there are too many non-overlapping audition requirements.
 Think of this as helpful information for eliminating one or more of your lower priority schools.

-As Rebecca Joseph, associate professor at Cal State Los Angeles reminds: applying and being accepted Early Decision is legally binding (assuming the school meets your financial needs).
-However, Early Action, Restrictive Early Action, and Priority Deadlines are NOT binding.
+• Applying and being accepted Early Decision is legally binding.
+You must go if accepted, assuming the school meets your financial needs.
+Early Action, Restrictive Early Action, and Priority Deadlines are NOT binding.

-The needs of schools change each year and that has major bearing on acceptances.
-In any given year, there may be more or fewer slots for your instrument or voice part than the previous year or for any year in the future.
+• School needs change each year.
+This affects who they accept.
+There may be more or fewer slots for your instrument or voice part than the previous year or for any year in the future.
 This is not meant to frighten or dissuade you from applying.
 It’s just factual information to help you understand that some of the factors that determine whether you get accepted or not are simply out of your control.

 Find out what is expected of the pre-screen recording in terms of audio quality, repertoire, and accompaniment.
 Doug Long, academic and college counselor at Interlochen Arts Academy, encourages students to take their pre-screens seriously.
-He suggests actively involving private lesson instructors and recording the pre-screen in a location with good acoustics and lighting, such as a local church.
-He also recommends that students dress professionally if sending DVDs.
+Ask for help from you private instructor and/or school music teacher.
+Record your pre-screen in a location with good acoustics and lighting, such as a local church.
+Dress professionally if sending DVDs.

-Some schools prefer that students download their pre-screens through designated tech companies specializing in digital auditions.
+Some schools require downloading your pre-screen through designated tech companies specializing in digital auditions.
 Faculty then review those online.
 Schools that use this method of screening will walk you through the process on their own websites.

 Auditioning can be a stressful experience.
-Doug Long at Interlochen encourages students to visit their top two or three schools prior to the audition, if possible, to get a feel for the schools before “A” day.
-He suggests stopping by the audition room to get a sense of the acoustics, as well as finding out where the nearest bathrooms are.
+Doug Long at Interlochen encourages students to visit their top two or three schools prior to the audition.
+Get a feel for the schools before audition day.
+Stop by the audition room to get a sense of the acoustics, as well as to find the nearest bathrooms and water fountains.

 Learn all you can about live versus recorded auditions.
-If given a choice, consider pros and cons of each and weigh these against how serious you are about the schools to which you are applying.
+Consider pros and cons of each if given a choice.
+Weigh these against how serious you are about the schools you’re applying to.

 Students sometimes like to audition first at schools they consider their “safety schools” to get audition experience under their belts.
 While the subjective nature of auditions means that you can’t assume any school is a “safety school,” if the stakes feel higher for some schools compared to others and if auditioning at a lower priority school will help you better understand the audition process, go for it.
 Just remember that your “safety school” could turn out to be the only school that accepts you, so give all of your auditions your best possible performance.